Flights to distant skies: Can we honestly say we understand our impact?

 “Collectively, if everyone who flies reduces even one flight, it could make a big change.”

 Air flight traffic is also known for emitting other harmful substances.
 Along with CO2 from burning fuel, planes are also found to affect the concentration of other atmospheric gases and pollutants.
-Take long-term decrease in ozone and methane as well as increased emissions of exhaust fumes, soot, sulphur aerosols.
+Take long-term decrease in ozone and methane as well as increased emissions of exhaust fumes, soot, sulfur aerosols.
 There are also the plastic coffee cups, headphones, unused meals, and all those other throwaway bits and bobs to consider.

 In the mood for some more timeless, slow news?
 Go here now.